 Jacqueline Kennedy horrifies many by marrying Greek shipping magnate Aristotle Onassis.

 The Apollo 11 mission fulfils JFK’s 1961 pledge to land an American on the moon and return him to Earth by the end of the decade.

-The very same weekend Senator Ted Kennedy – already seen as the most likely Democratic presidential nominee in 1972 – appears to crash his car at Chappaquiddick, leading to the death of a young girl Mary Jo Kopechne.
+That very same weekend Senator Ted Kennedy – already seen as the most likely Democratic presidential nominee in 1972 – appears to crash his car at Chappaquiddick, leading to the death of a young girl Mary Jo Kopechne.
 The scandal and Kennedy’s unsatisfactory explanation for his behaviour (he claimed to have “repeatedly dove” to rescue her), the suspicion that he was having an affair with her or that he may have been drink driving, casts a shadow over the rest of his career.
 His judgement is certainly questionable, calling his lawyer immediately after the crash before calling the emergency services.
-He is not jailed and is returned to the Senate many times.
+He is not jailed and is re-elected to the Senate many times.
 But he will never become president.

-Father Joseph P Kennedy dies aged 81 (he has been unable to speak since as stroke during his son’s presidency.
+Father Joseph P. Kennedy dies aged 81 (he has been unable to speak since as stroke during his son’s presidency.
 He has seen two of his sons assassinated, another killed in the war, a daughter lobotomised and another killed in a plane crash.

 George Wallace, pro-segregation Governor of Alabama and an old rival of the Kennedys, is shot and badly wounded by student Arthur Bremner.
 Bremner’s disturbed diary inspires the film Taxi Driver which itself inspires John Hinckley to shoot President Reagan in a bid to “impress” actress Jodie Foster in 1981.

 Ted Kennedy threatens to run for president when last minute polls suggest he could win the nomination.
 But he chooses not to.
 Senator George McGovern gets the Democratic Party nomination instead.